Joedang/sdl_learning/notes.md

 ## Events
 Use an object of type `SDL_Event` to buffer events.
 Use `SDL_PollEvent(SDL_Event * event)` to grab the events from the user.

-TODO: I would like to know why keypresses seem to send events as if the program were a text editor,
-      rather than just recognizing down/up events.
-      Pressing and holding an arrow key, the image moves one step, waits, and then moves smoothly.
+The `event` keeps a queue of events received.
+Holding keys sends events the way you'd expect from a text editor.
+(There's a "down" event on the initial keypress, a pause, and then a bunch of rapid "down" events.)

+### Smooth Player Movement
+The naive "move when there's a press event" that's shown in the Lazy Foo tutorials gives movement that is similar to what you'd experience when holding down a key in a text editor.
+To get smoother movement, you have to keep track of whether a key is currently held by looking at keyup and keydown events together.

 ### Exiting a Program
-The SDL_QUIT event
+The `SDL_QUIT` event
-SDL_QUIT is neccessary and sufficient for:
+`SDL_QUIT` is neccessary and sufficient for:
 - exiting a window with "Xing-out" or Alt+F4 via the WM
 - SIGINT from the terminal
 - maybe more...
+This allows the program to close itself gracefully (deallocating resources), rather than being killed every time.

-## Drawing to a Location
+## Drawing with Surfaces
+Note that drawing with surfaces is kind of obsolete (CPU), compared to using textures (GPU).
+The main reason to use surfaces is if you want to do weird logic that can't be achieved with texture operations.

 `SDL_BlitSurface` is used to draw one surface onto another.
 (*Blit* is an old-school term for drawing an image.)
 Annoyingly, the destination rectangle is only used to convey location,